yuler/simple-static-server/README.md

 - Basic auth for upload file
 - Serve/download files
 - A cron job to create/delete(if passed one month) folders every day at 00:00
+- You can quick check the stats of the folders by `/stats`

 ## Development